 Outside of the main package, there are small daily expenses that you pay yourself.
 Things like drinks, snacks, WiFi access, device charging, and tips are not usually covered.

-Everest Base Camp Trek Routes in Nepal (And How Packages Are Built Around Them)
+Everest Trek Routes in Nepal (And How Packages Are Built Around Them)

 There is one main Everest Base Camp trekking route.
 Most packages follow it exactly.